patterns-app/patterns-devkit/README.md

     - Ingest `Ticker`s and pipe them to `EodStockPrice` data
   - [FRED](https://github.com/kvh/snapflow-fred.git) (Federal Reserve Economic Data)

-- **Total reproducibility** — Every data record at every ETL step is preserved in snapflow, along with the code and runtimes that produced it, so you can audit and reproduce complex pipelines down to the byte, and configure how active snapflow is in discarding stale and obsolete data.
+- **Total reproducibility** — Every data record at every pipeline step is preserved in snapflow, along with the code that produced it and the inputs it used.
+Enables auditing, debugging, and reproducing pipelines.

-- **Portability** — With modular and testable functions, developing consistent data operations across different database engines and storage systems is safe and efficient.
-  Snapflow supports any major database vendor (postgres, mysql, snowflake, bigquery, redshift), file system (local, S3, etc), as well as any data format, whether it's csv, json, or apache arrow.
+- **Portability** — Modular and testable functions means it is easy and safe to run the same data operation on many major database vendors (postgres, mysql, snowflake, bigquery, redshift), and file systems (local, S3, etc), or data format, whether it's csv, json, or apache arrow.

-- **Testability** — DataFunctions provide explicit test inputs and the expected output under various data scenarios — a **data ETL unit test**, bringing the rigor and reliability of software to the world of data.
+- **Testability** — DataFunctions provide explicit test inputs and the expected output under various data scenarios — a **data pipeline unit test**.

-- **Zero cost abstractions and high performance** — Snapflow function operations and immutability guarantees can be compiled down at execution time for high performance.
-Deterministic state and immutable records give snapflow leverage in optimizing performance.
-This means developers and analysts can work with clean mental models and strong guarantees while also getting superior performance.
+- **High performance** — Datablock immutability means snapflow can optimize data storage operations.
+It uses [dcp](https://github.com/kvh/dcp) under the hood to handle transfer and conversion.

 Snapflow brings the best practices learned over the last 60 years in software to the world of data, with the goal of global collaboration, reproducible byte-perfect results, and performance at any